unibe-icelab/thz-image-explorer/paper/paper.md

 cite Arnaud's paper

-### Custom Filters

-The code-base can easily be extended with custom filters.
-The user needs to create a custom file in the `src/filters` directory with a struct that implements the `Filter` trait.
-Minor adaptations in required in the `right_panel.rs` file to implement the input parameters in the GUI.
-(TODO)

 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$

 Double dollars make self-standing equations: